Software as Medical Devices (SaMD) Growing Regulatory Trends and Opportunities for Innovators

 For firms in, or considering the Australian market, and following the TGA announcement on Aug 20 2018 which allows US 510Ks in addition to MDSAP as sufficient evidence for Australian market approval, obtaining a 510K could also open the doors to Australia.
 The TGA also allows the use of Canada and Japan registrations to support a TGA approval.

 Manufacturers should consider that some products may be classified differently in Europe and Australia.
-If your SaMD is up classified, a 510K without any supporting clinical data would still be required to pass additional hurdles to obtain TGA approval.
+If your SaMD is up classified, a 510K without any supporting clinical data would still be a requirement to pass additional hurdles to obtain TGA approval.
 Therefore, a thorough understanding and analysis should be sought if a manufacturer wishes to pursue this option for registrations in Australia.

 FDA’s efforts to generate a new SaMD focused framework: